fastlane/fastlane/snapshot/README.md

 </h4>
 <hr />

-_snapshot_ generates localized iOS screenshots for different device types and languages for the App Store and can be uploaded using ([`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver)).
+_snapshot_ generates localized iOS and tvOS screenshots for different device types and languages for the App Store and can be uploaded using ([`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver)).

 You have to manually create 20 (languages) x 6 (devices) x 5 (screenshots) = **600 screenshots**.